PragmaticalProgrammer/google-frontend/README.md

 # google-frontend

-This is a sall project aiming to recreate the google frontend with some functionality.
+This is a small project aiming to recreate the google frontend with some functionality.
+The project is hosted with github pages linked [here](https://pragmaticalprogrammer.github.io/google-frontend/)